-If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance

-The Lakeland Housing Authority is not designated as "troubled".
+If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance The Lakeland Housing Authority is not designated as "troubled".

-The City has a strong working relationship with the Lakeland Housing Authority with the support of its many services offered and also waiver of particular impact fees for their multiple family projects.
-The City's Community Redevelopment Agency (CRA) awarded \$288,000 funds to a second phase of a multi-family housing project which is currently occupied to capacity.
+The City has a strong working relationship with the Lakeland Housing Authority with the support of its many services offered and has also waived impact fees for their multi-family projects.
+The City and Lakeland Community Redevelopment Agency (LCRA) have support efforts to complete the third phase of a multi-family housing project which is currently going through planning and development.
 The goals of LHA to increase the availability of affordable housing align with the goals of the City of Lakeland.